BawdyAnarchist/quBSD/Future_Development.md

 		- Currently does not integrate all unique wireguard ports of clients (net-jails).
 		- needs careful review.
 Use chatGPT-4

-Cleanup the github.
-You have scripts in there that arent relevant from full copies of $ubin

-Are there going to be differences to code into prepare_vm between Linux, Windows, and FreeBSD?

-Integrate in qb-i3-launch as well

 ### UPGRADES